- Chart

 Reputation and Reliability

-ProShares is a well-established issuer of exchange-traded products, known for its focus on alternative and leveraged/inverse ETFs.
-They have a significant track record and a reputation for providing specialized investment vehicles.
+ProShares is a well-established ETF provider known for its specialized and leveraged/inverse ETFs.
+They have a solid track record and are generally considered reliable in offering niche investment products.

 Management Expertise